shiyiya/enime/README.md

 Leave a star to the repository if you like this project and believe in its potential :)

-Enime is a cross-platform desktop app that allows you to watch anime without disruptions
+Enime is a cross-platform desktop app that allows you to experience ad-free anime without disruptions

 ## Features

 - Built-in [mpv](https://github.com/mpv-player/mpv) player powered by [mpv.js](https://github.com/Kagami/mpv.js) that allows on-fly multi-language subtitle embedded in the video among with various controls in the interface!
 - Integrated Discord RPC, you can optionally show your friends what anime and what episode you are currently watching!
 - Fetch recent releases.
-Enime automatically parse corresponding anime from various sub teams from [nyaa](https://nyaa.si) and obtain video source from the torrents, a special algorithm has been deployed to ensure the information are as accurate as possible
+Enime automatically parse corresponding anime from various sub teams from [nyaa](https://nyaa.si) and [animetosho](https://animetosho.org/) to obtain a video source from the torrents.
+A special algorithm has been deployed to ensure the information are as accurate as possible
+- Synchronize your watchlist from [anilist](https://anilist.co/home) and watch the anime episodes directly!
+(No need to find a source anymore) **_[Working on]_**
 - _More to be included_

 ## Installations